SFO: Learning PDE Operators via Spectral Filtering: Related Work

 \textbf{Graph-Based.} For unstructured domains, GNN-based models (e.g., GNO~\cite{gkn}, GINO~\cite{gino}, MPNN~\cite{mpnn}) approximate the operator via message passing on graph edges.
 They handle irregular geometries but can struggle with long-range interactions and oversmoothing; we use MPNN as a baseline.

-\textbf{Physics-Informed.} Methods such as PINO~\cite{pino} incorporate PDE structure directly into the loss, enabling learning guided by physical laws.
-This approach is orthogonal to architecture choice; we include PINO as a baseline.
+\textbf{Physics-Informed.} PINO~\cite{pino} incorporates a PDE residual term into the loss, enforcing physical consistency during training.
+We include PINO as a baseline.

-\textbf{Explicit Kernel Representation.} These methods learn the kernel explicitly.
-SVD-NO~\cite{koren2025svd} uses a low-rank decomposition with learned basis functions, which can be expressive but sensitive to data coverage and overfitting; we include SVD-NO as a comparison.
+\textbf{Explicit Kernel Representation.} These methods parameterize the operator kernel explicitly.
+SVD-NO~\cite{koren2025svd} learns a low-rank kernel decomposition, which can be expressive but may be more sensitive to data coverage and overfitting; we include it as a comparison.

-Additionally, UNet is included as a generic neural surrogate baseline, consistent with common practice in the field.

 A parallel line of research introduced the \textbf{Universal Spectral Basis (USB)}, derived from the eigenvectors of the Hilbert matrix, motivated by learning long-range dependencies in LDS \cite{hazan2017spectral}.
 The USB provides a fixed orthonormal set of globally supported modes with rapid spectral decay, offering an attractive basis for compact spectral representations.
 Unlike Fourier bases, USB modes are not frequency-ordered and exhibit rapid decay for a broad class of LDS, while remaining fixed and data-independent unlike learned bases.